-The three seconds rule in lacrosse can be equally confusing to a new parent.
+The Three Seconds rule in lacrosse can be confusing to a new parent and player.
 The game is flowing along and then there is a whistle with no apparent justification or sign of a violation around the ball.
 What is happening?

-Basically, it’s a safety rule and a Major Foul (see Girls Lacrosse Rules for Beginners).
-Players idling about in the 8-meter, where most shots occur, creates an unsafe condition and a possible shooting space violation for the defensive player and also a disadvantage for the offensive players bound by other rules like dangerous propelling.
+The Three Seconds rule is a safety rule and a Major Foul (see Girls Lacrosse Rules for Beginners).
+Players idling about within the 8-meter arc, where most shots occur, creates an unsafe condition and a possible shooting space violation for the defensive player and also a disadvantage for the offensive players bound by other rules like dangerous propelling.

 At the beginner level this is a very common foul for two reasons.
-First, girls tend to lose their player that they are to be guarding and end up hanging around in front of the goal thinking (with some logic) that it is a good place to be to prevent the other team from scoring.
-The second reason is that often, at the direction of their crazy coach yelling “get on a girl”, a player will often move to defend the closest non-ball attacker that is already marked.
-However, only one player “counts” as defending within a sticks length.
-The defense is not exempt from the three seconds rule by double or triple teaming a non-ball attacker.
+First, girls tend to lose their player that they are to be guarding and end up hanging around in front of the goal thinking (with some logic) that it is a good place to be to prevent the other team from scoring (like soccer or basketball).
+The second reason is that often, at the direction of their crazy coach yelling “get on a girl”, a player will often move to defend the closest opponent she can find, but sometimes the opponent is already marked.
+By rule only one player “counts” as defending within a sticks length.
+The defense is not exempt from the three seconds rule by double or triple teaming an off-ball attacker.

 For penalty administration, play will be restarted with a free position awarded at the spot of the ball, not the foul, and no longer is a free position shot unless the ball was already in the 8 meter area.